Astronomy and Rock Art

 The lunar calendar does not follow seasons since there are only 29.5 days in a lunar month.
 This introduces an inherent mismatch, of 11 days yearly, between the lunar and solar cycles.
 In Sumer, this problem was resolved by interlacing months and adopting accurate stellar references or cross-checking with the Venus cycle.

 Fig.5 scene1 is rock art shows an ingenious Venus 8-year calendar counter.
 The wheel with 12 cavities counts the months by adding a stone for every lunar month that passed.
 The 8 plant branches count the years.
-The same pattern appears in the main post rock art. (for more details see Venus Calendars Rock Art).
+The same pattern appears in this post rock art. (for more details see Venus Calendars Rock Art).

 The rock art, in Fig.5 scene2, is a simple and effective counter of Venus’s Synodic cycle.
 The three suns like symbols having 8, 9, and 8 rays each (from left to right) count the synodic calendar days.
 The count begins from the left sun, adding a stone for each ray until full.
 Then a stone added to the middle sun with clearing the left sun.
 The process continues filling the rays in the middle sun, which completes the count of 72.
 The counting process continues until the right star fills with stones.
 This final stone placement results in simple math of (8X9X8=576) and with the addition of days until the alignment of Earth, Sun, and Venus. (for more details see Venus Calendars Rock Art).

-Solar calendar marking is much more difficult to follow and the solstice and equinox days determined by the various artificial alignments with the sun.
+Solar calendar marking is much more difficult to follow but the solstice and equinox days determined by the various artificial alignments with the sun.
 With simple means, people recorded the sun’s behavior.
 They oriented monuments and temples to the sunrise or sunset on the year important days, such as the equinox and solstice.
 These alignments, see Fig.6, recorded the seasons changing days that later turned to the holy days.
 They marked the dispersed tribe’s pilgrimage days for rituals, worship, and social gathering weaving the dispersed tribe’s social life fabric.
 Many of the rock art probably engraved these days as a tribute and memory for future generations.
-Most of the celebrations took place during the spring equinox
+Most of the celebrations took place during the spring equinox.

 Winter skies Rock Art